Original Perspective

 A brand strategy needs to be an idea.

-Too often the internal mission for the organization (or brand team) is not connected to how it wants to be viewed by its consumers so the employees’ day-to-day actions are not aligned with the desired reputation of the brand.
+Too often the internal mission for an organization (or brand team) is not connected to how it wants to be viewed by its consumers so the employees’ day-to-day actions are not aligned with the desired reputation of the brand.
 This results in a confused and inconsistent brand image.
-A brand theme solves this problem because this one idea acts as the mission internally and the positioning externally.
-Just as the theme of a novel must inspire the author to write the book and also touch the reader, so should a brand theme inspire employees and consumers through one compelling idea.
+A Strategic Point of View solves this problem by offering a focused, meaningful and differentiating idea that acts as both the mission internally and the positioning externally.

-The brand theme should drive all of the company’s decisions, not just those related to communication.
-It should determine what you do not just what you say.
-Ultimately, the brand strategy and the core business strategy need to merge.
+A clearly defined Strategic Point of View should drive all of the company’s decisions, not just those related to communication.
+It should determine what you do — not just what you say.

-We think that’s because original thought is left out of the strategy development process.
-To be different, a brand needs to be guided by a compellingly original strategic idea – an idea that provides the compass and inspiration for distinct, consistent execution/behaviors in every dimension of brand experience.
+We think that’s because innovation is left out of the strategy development process.
+To be different, a brand needs to be guided by a compellingly original strategic idea – an idea that provides the compass and inspiration for distinct, consistent behaviors and execution in every dimension of brand experience.

 Making A Values Connection